 Does the policy cover vaccinations and vaccination side effects?

 I haven’t been able to use my policy as I usually would, yet I’ve been paying the premiums.
 Will you recognise this by increasing some of my benefit limits?

 What if COVID-19 exacerbates an underlying condition?

-I know that the NHS’s decision to use more of the capacity of the private hospitals may affect my access to some of the benefits I’m covered for.
+The NHS’s decision to use more of the capacity of the private hospitals may affect access to some of my benefits.
 What can I still claim for?

 Would my policy cover me for any treatment abroad?

 Can I use the Aviva Digital GP app in the current crisis?

 Will you cover physiotherapy sessions carried out remotely by video conference?

 I’ve been asked to attend a video/telephone/remote consultation.
 How much will you pay?